Why this Toyota dealership is turning its car lot into apartments

 “We certainly have an affordable housing shortage here in Northern California, and we can’t build fast enough to meet the needs of the market,” Simms says.
 “So if we can leverage that problem with a solution as well as use that to support our retailing position, it just makes sense to bring them both together.”

-Dahlin Group, an architecture and planning firm with offices in California and Washington, is designing the Sunnyvale project.
+Dahlin Group Architecture Planning, a design firm with offices in California and Washington, is designing the Sunnyvale project.
 John Thatch, the firm’s director of design, says this is one of several car dealership conversion projects the firm is working on, and that as cities densify, more dealerships and other types of retail will likely begin to think about similar conversions.

 “A lot of the old retail sites, basically they’re just old.
 And they’re being replaced, whether by other buildings or by the internet,” Thatch says.
 Increasingly, retail sites like car dealerships are located in the parts of cities that are seeing new demand for housing and mixed-use development.
 “So that’s a big area that excites me,” Thatch says.
 “We take these spaces that are parking lots and we create mixed-use projects and we bring people in and make this world more walkable.”